Pennsylvania passed a law legalizing online casinos and poker in the fall of 2017.

 Mohegan Sun in PA also runs its social casino via Scientific Games’ platform.
 Given that Scientific Games acquired NYX, that makes this partnership almost a given for PA.

 In NJ, Mohegan operates alongside Resorts’ online poker operator, PokerStars.
 And the operator has hosted PokerStars live events in the past.
-At this point, though, it looks like PokerStars has a new partner lined up in PA.
+At this point, though, it looks like PokerStars has a different partner lined up in PA.